xamarin/urho/Nuget/Desktop/MonoUrhoReadme.txt

-If you add MonoUrho from nuget via Xamarin Studio:

-Set "Copy to Output Directory" property to "Copy if newer" for libmono-urho.dylib and mono-urho.dll

 To launch application please use the following snippet:
 ApplicationLauncher.Run(() => new HelloWorldGame(new Context()), "%path to folder containing CoreData and Data resources%");